Zero Kubernetes Secrets Architecture¶

 When to use fallback mode:

-- Local development with kind, minikube, or k3d where no vault is available
+- Local development with kind, minikube, or k3d where no OpenBao is available

-- Environments where vault is not reachable at operator startup (vault deployed after the operator)
+- Environments where OpenBao is not reachable at operator startup (OpenBao deployed after the operator)

-- Gradual migration from older installations that already have certificates in Kubernetes Secrets
+- Gradual migration from older installations transitioning to OpenBao-based storage

 Fallback mode weakens the security model